Official Statistics

 1. Total Income from Farming (TIFF) is the net income to farms once costs have been accounted for, so is calculated as “outputs & subsidies” minus “inputs & costs”.
 More information on aggregate agricultural accounts can be found on GOV.UK

-2. Total output is the gross value of commodities produced without considering production costs or any additional income received through subsidies.
+2. Output is the total value (at market prices) of commodities produced without considering production costs or any additional income received through subsidies.
 More information on aggregate agricultural accounts can be found on GOV.UK

 3. In simple terms, Farm Business Income (FBI) is the output generated by the farm business minus total farm costs.
 More information on Farm Business Income can be found on GOV.UK